-The principal is accountable for the accuracy of the attendance records, and must sign and date the DWH Average Daily Attendance report (ATTI004) for the FTE Attendance Window for each FTE survey.
+The principal is accountable for the accuracy of the attendance records, and must sign and date the School Reports 2.0 Attendance Summary for the FTE Attendance Window for each FTE survey.
 Attendance data and/or records must be maintained for a period of three years or until all applicable audits are completed.
-The State Auditors will check the source of the attendance documentation (such as, Pinnacle, attendance cards, teacher grade books, student sign-in sheets, and OJT time cards signed by the employer) in order to verify the accuracy of the database attendance.
+The State Auditors will check the source of the attendance documentation (such as, Pinnacle, attendance cards, teacher grade books, student sign-in sheets, and OJT timecards signed by the employer) to verify the accuracy of the database attendance.